 - Liaise with and ensure the coordination of institutions, agencies, and people involved in agricultural research.

-- Establish platforms for the purposes of sharing research information, advancing research and technology transfer, and dissemination of information relating to advancements made in agricultural research.
+- Establish platforms to share research information, advance research and technology transfer, and dissemination information relating to advancements made in agricultural research.

 - Ensure the continuance of performance improvement in the field of agricultural research.